310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% endbubble %}

 {% bubble Shinobu %}
-C’mon, Midori-kun… Taichou-dono, do they sell ninja merchandise in there?
+Now, now, Midori-kun…… Taichou-dono, do they sell ninja merchandise in there?

 If so, then I might visit it after I have finished helping Midori-kun~♪
 {% endbubble %}